lumenpactsolutions/LumenPactSolutions/index.md

 # Welcome to Lumen Pact Solutions
-Transforming insight into action.
+Providing insight into action.

-This is the beginning of your website.
+This is the beginning of our website.
-You can add more pages, blog posts, or info as you grow!

 <!-- Custom styles for background and text color -->
 <style>